ForceCLI/force/README.md

 ![](https://raw.githubusercontent.com/dcarroll/dcarroll.github.io/master/images/force/screenshot-191%20copy.png)

 ### sobject
 Sobject command gives you access to creating and deleting schema objects.
+The list argumenet will list ALL of the objects, both standard and custom, in your org.

       force sobject list
       force sobject create <object> [<field>:<type>]...
       force sobject delete <object>

 ![](https://raw.githubusercontent.com/dcarroll/dcarroll.github.io/master/images/force/screenshot-192.png)

+### field
+Field gives you the ability to create, list and delete the fields on an object.
+Fields need to be created one at a time.
+You can also set required and optional attributes for the type of field.
+All defaultable field attributes will be defaulted based on the defaults in the web UI.

+      force field list Todo__c
+      force field create Todo__c Due:DateTime required:true
+      force field delete Todo__c Due

 ### Hacking